ALL GRANT APPLICATIONS must include a University partner and community partner, and must be signed by an authorized representative from each entity.

 - Significant, enduring and positive difference in the quality of life in the community.

-All projects must benefit and enhance the greater Broome County area and contiguous New York counties, and must include residents of Broome County.
+All projects must benefit and enhance the greater Broome County area and contiguous New York counties.

 Grants to municipal or public agencies for specific projects are considered, provided such projects do not directly replace tax funds or other public funds.